Yoast/wordpress-seo/readme.txt

 = 15.9.1 =
 Release Date: March 9th, 2021

+Enhancements:

+* Removes `mainEntityOfPage` from our FAQ Schema block output and moves it to `mainEntity` on the `WebPage` output, fixing a Google parse issue with those FAQ blocks.

 Other:

 * Adds a notification to prompt users to enable auto-updates for Yoast SEO, in case they also have auto-updates for WordPress Core enabled.